BladeRunnerJS/brjs-appcache/README.md

     > The config file must either have a valid property name in it or be removed.
 Invalid property names or empty config files will produce errors in BRJS.
 The property *value* however can be blank.

 - Only files for the listed locales are cached.
 The locales configuration is standard BRJS functionality, and can be found in the `<app>/app.conf` file.

-### Issues
-- BRJS supports loading of different files (e.g. CSS, JS, i18n) for different languages.
-The appcache plugin does support caching of these language files, but the list of languages you wish to cache must currently be supplied up front in the [configuration](#configuration).
-In a future BRJS release this will no longer be necessary and the list of languages will be generated for you.

 ## Development